hubrigant/dotfiles/README.md

 ## Prerequisites
 This set of configurations are predicated on zsh and vim, and to a lesser extent iTerm2 (which is only available on macOS).
 Naturally, those need to be installed for this repo to be of much use.
 Some of the plugins use Python, so a current version of that is also needed.

+Some of the prompt modifications from oh-my-zsh and powerline9k rely on special glyph characters from either the [nerd fonts](https://nerdfonts.com/) or [powerline fonts](https://github.com/powerline/fonts) collections.
+These should be installed on your workstations if you intend to use this functionality in your prompts.
+My configurations do use some, particularly triangle separators between segments and git repo segments.

 ## Get zgen
 zgen is a plugin manager for zsh.
 Most of the zsh-level plugins are installed and managed by zgen, so it needs to be in place first: